Total Productive Maintenance

 True / Agree = 2

 Not True / Disagree = 0

-Currently no workshops planned, but we do run various Total Production Maintenance workshops throughout the year.
-One of the key outputs of the 1 day practical workshop will be to equip you to be able to assimilate the likely resource commitments of running your own in-house TPM Programme & how to prepare a compelling Cost /Benefit Business case.
+Check out the latest TPM events programme where we run various Total Production Maintenance workshops throughout the year.
+One of the key outputs will be to equip you to be able to assimilate the likely resource commitments of running your own in-house TPM Programme & how to prepare a compelling Cost /Benefit Business case.